SAP-archive/cloud-s4-sdk-book/README.md

 Also see the accompanying test suite in folder `integration-tests`, implemented as Java JUnit tests using the SAP S/4HANA Cloud SDK, specifically its Virtual Data Model (VDM).

 ## Background
-The mock server is implemented in JavaScript / Node.js using [Express](http://expressjs.com).
+The mock server is implemented in TypeScript / Node.js using [Express](http://expressjs.com).

-Entry point of the server is in `app.js`.
+The entry point of the server is defined in `src/app.ts`.
-The implementation of the business partner and address api and model can be found in folder `business-partner`.
+The implementation of the business partner and address api and model can be found in folder `src/business-partner`.
 The demo data is defined in the file `business-partner-data.js`.
-OData features are implemented as generic Express middlewares in `odata-helper.js`.
+OData features are implemented as generic Express middlewares in `src/odata-helper.js`.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.